 Having a large number of databases and performing frequent SQL backup and restore operation results with a large msdb database and it is preferable to perform SQL backup and restore history cleanup of the msdb database history tables.

-In this article, we will show a couple of solutions to purge the msdb database using native solutions and a 3rd party software ApexSQL Backup.
+In this article, we will show a couple of solutions to purge the msdb database using native solutions.

 Removing the SQL backup and restore history from the msdb database from SQL Server Management Studio

-One of the options to delete backup and restore history is to use the Delete backup and restore history information for databases check box.
+One of the options to delete backup and restore history is to use the Delete backup and restore history information for the databases checkbox.